stefanobartoletti/bricks/README.md

 - **`yarn watch`** starts both the watcher and BrowserSync to automatically compile resources during local development.
 - **`yarn build`** compiles all resources with all the optimizations required for a production environment (minification, treeshaking).

-These scripts run individual sub-tasks, which manage CSS (Sass compilation, Autoprefixer, PurgeCSS, minification), JavaScript (Rollup, Babel, minification), images (imagemin),
+These scripts run individual sub-tasks, which manage CSS (Sass compilation, Autoprefixer, PurgeCSS, minification), JavaScript (Rollup, Babel, minification), images (imagemin), fonts (conversion into web formats), icons (*Font Awesome 5* optimization) and localization.
 ## ⚙️ Configuration

 Some configuration variables are available in `.config.js`.